-Whether in an allotment or your own garden there is an undeniable joy in growing your own produce – and where better to start than with a classic staple – the potato!
+Potatoes!
+Where better to start than with a classic staple.
+Whether in an allotment or your own garden there is an undeniable joy in growing your own produce.
 One of the most versatile vegetables, potatoes feature in the most traditional and creative dishes and can be a great addition to a healthy diet plan.

 The potato is healthy – FACT!

 Potato skins are a great source of fibre and potassium.